yogesh-goa/yogesh-goa/README.md

 Welcome to my GitHub!

 I'm a project manager who thrives at the intersection of ideas, execution, and teamwork.
-During a recent hackathon sprint, I led the creation of **20+ public repositories**, turning ideas into real-world prototypes alongside talented developers and designers.
+During a recent hackathon sprint, I mentored the creation of **20+ public repositories**, turning ideas into real-world prototypes alongside talented developers and designers.

 ---